josdem/hugo/content/techtalk/java/junit5.md

 categories = ["techtalk", "code", "java"]
 +++

-JUnit 5 is JUnit next generation, it requires Java 8 since it was born as JUnit Lambda project, that project wanted to take full advantages from Java 8 new features, especially lambda expressions.
+JUnit 5 is JUnit next generation; it requires Java 8 or above since it was born as a JUnit Lambda project, that project wanted to take full advantage of Java 8 new features, especially lambda expressions.

 * [Assertions](#Assertions)